 TTT: This charming acronym means Third-Tier Toilet, a reference to low-ranked law schools.
 While specifically directed at the third tier of the US New rankings, over time it has come to be used in many different ways, and for many different schools (including those both above and below the third tier).
 Often used as a casual insult on various law school discussion forums, as in, “Why would you want to go to UNC?
 That place is a TTT.”

 UGPA: Undergraduate Grade Point Average, the average of all grades you achieved while an undergraduate.
-The UGPA is the standard number used in law school admissions because every applicant has an undergraduate GPA (whereas far fewer have a graduate GPA).
+The UGPA is the standard number law school admissions use because every applicant has an undergraduate GPA (whereas far fewer have a graduate GPA).

-UR1, UR2, etc: Under Review 1, Under Review 2, etc. These are application status indicators used by some law schools to update applicants on the progress of their application review.
+UR1, UR2, etc: Under Review 1, Under Review 2, etc. These are application status indicators that some law schools use to update applicants on the progress of their application review.